A Blue Eyed Mama's Blog

 Playtime is Learning Time

-For homeschool recently we have been learning about the Earth’s layers and I thought it would be fun to do some hands on learning along with the reading, so we made mini Earths out of homemade dough.
+For homeschool, we have been learning about the Earth’s layers and I thought it would be fun to do some hands-on learning along with the reading, so we made mini Earths out of homemade dough.

-This is a fun project that really doesn’t take long and is perfect for little hands.
+This is a fun project that doesn’t take long and is perfect for little hands.

 If you have playdough on hand, you can use that.
 It does dry differently than the homemade version but can certainly be used.
-We did not have any and we love making sculptures from salt dough already, so we opted to make our own.
+We did not have any and love making sculptures from salt dough already, so we made our own.

 To make the dough you will need…